-1. Authorisation of financial statements and statement of compliance with FRS 101
+1. Authorisation of Regulatory Financial Statements and statement of compliance with FRS 101

-The financial statements of Western Power Distribution (South West) plc ("the Company") for the year ended 31 March 2016 were authorised for issue by the Board of Directors on 18 July 2016 and the balance sheet was signed on the Board's behalf by RA Symons and DCS Oosthuizen.
+The Regulatory Financial Statements of Western Power Distribution (South West) plc ("the Company") for the year ended 31 March 2016 were authorised for issue by the Board of Directors on 18 July 2016 and the balance sheet was signed on the Board's behalf by RA Symons and DCS Oosthuizen.
 The Company is a public limited company incorporated and domiciled in England and Wales.

-These financial statements were prepared in accordance with Financial Reporting Standard 101 Reduced Disclosure Framework ("FRS 101") and in accordance with applicable accounting standards.
+These Regulatory Financial Statements were prepared in accordance with Financial Reporting Standard 101 Reduced Disclosure Framework ("FRS 101") and in accordance with applicable accounting standards.

-The Company's financial statements are presented in Sterling and all values are rounded to the nearest hundred thousand pounds except when otherwise indicated.
+The Company's Regulatory Financial Statements are presented in Sterling and all values are rounded to the nearest hundred thousand pounds except when otherwise indicated.